UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 .. admonition:: Draw-backs

-   - Only works for python environments
+   - Only works for Python environments
-   - Only works with python versions already installed
+   - Only works with Python versions already installed

 Conda
 -----

 - Conda is an installer of packages but also bigger toolkits and is useful also for R packages and C/C++ installations.
 - Conda creates isolated environments not clashing with other installations of python and other versions of packages.
-- Conda environment requires that you install all packges needed by yourself.
-That is,  you cannot load the python module and use the packages therein inside you Conda environment.
+- Conda environment requires that you install all packages needed by yourself.
+    - That is,  you cannot load the python module and use the packages therein inside you Conda environment.

 .. warning::